fireblade95402/Remote-DevContainers-Extras/Remote_linux_host_with_private_vnet.md

     - ![Port Forwarding](images/loginerror3.png)
   - The page can't be reached with refresh automatically and log in once the port has been forwarded.
   - **Note:** The port will change every time you login.
+- SSH Authentication issues with Azure DevOps
+  - Make sure the key pair created for Azure DevOps is called *id_rsa*
+  - Add a SSH key to the development VM (.ssh) and to Azure DevOps.
+  - Add a SSH key to the devcontainer (.ssh) and to Azure DevOps.
+Plus run the ```ssh-add <.ssh/is_rsa>``` statement to link the key coreectly